halt-dos/hd-wiki-public/docs/enterprise/waf/listener/ssl_management.md

 ##### **SSL Session Caching**
-This option allows users to specify the number of SSL session cache for SSL/TLS requests on the listener.
+This option allows users to specify the number of SSL session cache for SSL/TLS transaction on the listener.

 ```
     Accepted values: Integer